Oil prices rise on Saudi export cut - Article - BNN

 "We don't see this market being out of balance one way or another," he told the Reuters Global Commodities Summit taking place this week.
 Overall crude stocks "are still high," he added, and OPEC needed to stick to its output curbs.

-Short-term price support was coming from the United States, where 85 percent of U.S. Gulf of Mexico oil production, or 1.49 million bpd, was offline following Hurricane Nate, according to official figures.
+Short-term price support was coming from the United States, where 85 per cent of U.S. Gulf of Mexico oil production, or 1.49 million bpd, was offline following Hurricane Nate, according to official figures.
+However, many facilities have begun resuming operations.

+Long term, U.S. oil output could be set for a last spike in 2018 before growth flattens for a number of years as rising costs make a big chunk of production uneconomic, the head of top oil trader Vitol, Ian Taylor, told Reuters.

+A federal holiday on Monday has delayed the release of the weekly U.S. inventory data by a day.
+The American Petroleum Institute (API) is scheduled to release its data for last week at 4:30 p.m.
+ET on Wednesday and the U.S. Department of Energy's report is due at 11 a.m.
+ET on Thursday.

 OPEC has managed record-high adherence to its supply cutting deal this year and is considering extending the deal beyond its March 2018 expiry.
 Some analysts have been concerned that a price recovery could tempt producers to open the taps again.

-But analysts at JP Morgan said this was less of an issue, saying "concerns that OPEC compliance would fade into the fourth quarter now appear unfounded."
+But analysts at JPMorgan said this was less of an issue, saying "concerns that OPEC compliance would fade into the fourth quarter now appear unfounded."

 "Stronger-than-assumed economic growth offers the potential for tight market conditions to continue if OPEC extends the current deal for another nine months," the bank said.